Caesar: Sure. That's how you perceive it. But to that mouse, you are the intruder.

 - Rube Goldberg Hates Your Guts: This makes up a lot of the physical comedy.

 - The brothers, but especially Ernie, as they try and get rid of the mouse — and in the process, destroy the house they are trying to save.Lars: (seeing Ernie with a shotgun) What're you gonna do?

 Ernie: I'm gonna kill that unspeakable thing once and for all!

-Ernie: Stand back, Lars!
+Ernie: Stay back, Lars!
 I'm a man on a mission!

-Lars: This is how accidents happen!
-Come on, Ernie, just put the gun down—
+Lars: Look, this is how accidents happen!
+Come on, Ernie.
+(Ernie laughs maniacally) put the gun down, come on—

 Ernie: (crazed) I'm gonna blow his furry little head off, and I'm gonna splatter his devious little mouse brain from here to kingdom come!